 - Impacted quality of life

-If you or a loved one has suffered from an accident resulting in amputation in Philadelphia or Allentown, Pennsylvania, or in New Jersey, please contact Wapner Newman to schedule your free case consultation today with one of our experienced personal injury attorneys.
+If you or a loved one has suffered from an accident resulting in amputation in Philadelphia or Allentown, Pennsylvania, or in New Jersey, please contact Wapner Newman to schedule your free case consultation today with one of our Philadelphia amputation attorneys.

-Amputation injury can occur in nearly any type of accident, but are most common in construction and industrial accidents.
-In many cases, amputation will require home modifications, special care, and will place a permanent limitation on physical abilities.
+Amputation injuries can occur in nearly any type of accident, but are most common in construction and industrial accidents.
+In many cases, amputation will require home modifications and special care and will place a permanent limitation on physical abilities.
 These things, along with medical expenses, lost wages, and pain and suffering must be taken into account when seeking compensation.

-The amputation injury attorneys at our firm know how devastating these injuries can be for both individuals and entire families.
-We have what it takes to hold the party responsible for your injuries accountable, and to help you get the full compensation you are due.
+The Philadelphia amputation lawyers at our firm know how devastating these injuries can be for both individuals and entire families.
+We have what it takes to hold the party responsible for your injuries accountable and to help you get the full compensation you are due.

 To schedule a free consultation with one of our Philadelphia amputation injury attorneys, please contact us today.
 We maintain offices in Allentown, Philadelphia, and West Conshohocken, Pennsylvania, and Marlton, New Jersey.
 We can also come to you if your injury makes travel difficult.